phockett/ePSproc/README.md

 - some additional notes on ePS photoionization matrix elements, <a href="https://github.com/phockett/ePSproc/blob/master/ePSproc_scattering_theory_ePS_notes_011015.pdf">ePSproc_scattering_theory_ePS_notes_011015.pdf</a>.

 A software metapaper for ePSproc can be found on Authorea: https://www.authorea.com/users/71114/articles/122402/_show_article

 An ongoing repository of ePS results can be found on OSF: https://osf.io/psjxt/

-An ongoing repository of ePS results can be found on OSF: https://osf.io/psjxt/